yayegeyay/yayegeyay.github.io/_posts/2025-06-24-pricing-ai-agents-vs-headcount.md

 ---
 layout: single
-title: "Strategic AI Pricing: How a Client Built $67M ARR by Pricing Technology Like Talent"
+title: "Strategic AI Pricing: How a Customer Built $67M ARR by Pricing Technology Like Talent"
 date: 2025-04-15 08:00:00 +0000
 categories: pricing strategy
 ---

-A sales automation client approached me when their AI agents were priced like traditional software: $49/month per user with feature-based tiers.
+A former coworker from my McKinsey days reached out when his sales automation company was struggling with pricing strategy.
+Their AI agents were priced like traditional software: $49/month per user with feature-based tiers.
 Despite delivering exceptional results, their average contract value remained below $12K annually, limiting growth potential and undervaluing the transformative impact their technology provided.

 We completely restructured their pricing strategy to position AI agents as intelligent workforce alternatives rather than software tools.
 This fundamental shift generated $67M in annual recurring revenue while establishing market leadership in AI-powered sales automation.